 Try to land on fleshy parts of your body when falling.

-Wear protective gear, such as helmets, padding for wrists, elbows and knees, and closed-toe and slip-resistant shoes.
+Wear protective gear, such as helmets, padding for wrists, elbows, and knees, and closed-toe and slip-resistant shoes.

-Only allow one person per skateboard.
+Only allow 1 person per skateboard.

 Carefully practice tricks in designated skateboarding areas.

 Don't skateboard in the street.